 If you are dreaming of farming and puzzled about how to get started, our Farm Dreams Workshop is for you!

-You’ll start by watching our Farm Dreams video, complete the Farming Readiness Assessment, and put your farm dream on paper.
-Join other farm dreamers online for Farm Dreams Part A. Together we’ll discuss goal setting, and you’ll meet a farmer who is living her farm dream.
-We’ll reconvene a week later for Part B. You’ll meet more ND farmers who will discuss the successes and challenges of living their farm dreams.
-We’ll also connect you with resources so you can get started.
+You will start by watching our Farm Dreams video, complete the Farming Readiness Assessment, and write your farm dream on paper.
+Join other farm dreamers online for Farm Dreams Part A where we will discuss goal setting and meet a farmer who is living their farm dream.
+We will connect a week later for Part B. During this second session you will meet more North Dakota farmers and hear them discuss the successes and challenges of living their farm dreams.
+Additionally, we will share helpful tools and resources so you can get started too!

-Farm Dreams is a steppingstone to enrollment in our full Farm Beginnings farm business planning course which will run from January to April 2021.
+*Farm Dreams is a steppingstone to enrollment in our full Farm Beginnings farm business planning course which will begin in January.

 These Farmers are Living Their Farm Dreams